El Alamein Fountain

-The El Alamein Memorial Fountain is a heritage-listed fountain and war memorial located at Macleay Street in the inner Sydney locale of Kings Cross in the City of Sydney local government area of New South Wales, Australia.
+The El Alamein Memorial Fountain is a heritage-listed fountain and war memorial located at Macleay Street in the inner Sydney locale of Kings Cross, New South Wales, Australia.
 It was designed by the Australian architects Robert Woodward and Phill Taranto as employed by architectural firm Woodward and Woodward.
 The fountain was built from 1959 to 1961.
 It is also known as El Alamein Fountain, Fitzroy Gardens Group, Kings Cross Fountain and King's Cross Fountain.
 It was added to the New South Wales State Heritage Register on 14 January 2011.
 The El Alamein Fountain was commissioned as a memorial to soldiers who died in 1942 during World War II in two battles at El Alamein, Egypt.

 War memorial

 The Australian 9th Division fought in both the first (July 1942) and second (November 1942) battles of El Alamein during World War II.
 Both were important for the course of the war.
 They halted the advance of Axis forces into Egypt and routed them, and are considered a turning point in the Western Desert Campaign.
 The El Alamein Fountain in Sydney commemorates the Australian army's roles in the North Africa campaign in general, and the two El Alamein battles in particular.